 Other ICIs, including nivolumab (brand name Opdivo) and ipilimumab (brand name YERVOY) are also in clinical trials in advanced MCC.
-In addition, there are several other immunotherapy approaches being investigated for MCC in clinical trials, including intra-tumoral injection approaches and infusion of immune cells (T-cells or Natural Killer cells).
+In addition, there are several other immunotherapy approaches being investigated for MCC in clinical trials, including intra-tumoral injection approaches and infusion of immune cells (e.g. T-cells).
 Initial results suggest a promising future for immunotherapies in the treatment of MCC.

-Patients with advanced MCC, such as those with distant metastases (stage IV) or MCC that cannot be removed surgically, could benefit from those agents, but patients who have a suppressed immune system, which could be due to another cancer, uncontrolled HIV, prior organ transplant, or serious autoimmune disease that requires immunosuppressive drugs, might not benefit from ICI.
+Patients with advanced MCC, such as those with distant metastases (stage IV) or MCC that cannot be removed surgically, could benefit from those agents, but patients who have a suppressed immune system, which could be due to another cancer, uncontrolled HIV, prior organ transplant, or serious autoimmune disease that requires immunosuppressive drugs, might not benefit from ICI as much as the immunocompetent patients do.